 - 1. Requests for cash payments are made. - 2.
 The subject country (or countries) is identified as a High Risk Country. - 3.
 There are suggestions or indications of facilitating or grease payments. - 4.
 Multiple agents are designated for same scope of work. - 5.
 Requests are made for unusually large or excessive fees, commissions or other payments to agents. - 6.
 Information gathered reveals that the agent makes political contributions. - 7.
-Requests are made for reimbursement of expenses that are poorly documented or nontransparent. - 8.
+Requests are made for reimbursement of expenses that are poorly documented or non-transparent. - 8.
 Incomplete or inaccurate information is provided in required disclosures. - 9. a.
 The agent refuses to provide Anti-Bribery Law compliance certification and, b.
-The counterparty lacks awareness of Anti-Bribery Laws or, if a corporate organization, lacks an effective anti-bribery compliance programme. - 10.
-Requests are made for payments to third parties or for payment in some other country. - 11.
-The agent lacks facilities or qualified staff. - 12.
-The agent uses companies with little or no assets. - 13.
-The agent appears to have a lack of experience or "track record" with product field or industry. - 14.
-The agent resists executing a written agreement.
+The counterparty lacks awareness of Anti-Bribery Laws or, if a corporate organization, lacks an effective anti-bribery compliance programme.

+10. Requests are made for payments to third parties or for payment in some other country.

+- or customer. - proposed by the agent.